 Living in Newcastle

 Newcastle upon Tyne is the largest city in the North East of England.
-The city has the eighth largest population for urban areas in the UK and sits on the River Tyne, 226 miles from the North Sea coastline to the east.
+The city has the eighth largest population for urban areas in the UK and sits on the River Tyne, just under 10 miles from the North Sea coastline to the east.

 Newcastle is usually found near the top of any lists of the friendliest cities in the UK. its industrial past has made way for a thriving economy based around corporate headquarters, tourism, digital tech, retail and leisure businesses.
 Major landmarks in Newcastle include the iconic Tyne Bridge and Gateshead Millenium Bridge, St James’ Park football stadium and The Castle that gives the city its name.